mpuening/learn-jakartaee/README.md

 ## [`learn-jakartaee-ear`](./learn-jakartaee-ear)

 This project is intended to eventually contain the above web projects.
-As is, it only currently contains the `learn-jakartaee-spring` project.
+As is, it only currently contains a subset of projects.

+*Note* It is currently broken for TomEE because it does not correctly load the *HttpAuthenticationMechanismChain* bean.

 Utility Projects
 ================